wirbel-at-vdr-portal/SSD1322/README.md

 - R19, R21 soldered
 - R18, R20 not soldered

+**Be careful, the SSD1322 has max 3.5V I/O voltage.**

+Do not connect to 5V based Arduinos, i'm using an Teensy 3.2

 | Pin   | Symbol | Level      | Function                    | Wire Color   |
 | ----- | ----- | ----------- | --------------------------- | ------------ |
 |  1    | GND   | 0V          | Power Ground                | blue         |